platformsh/platformsh-docs/src/development/going-live.md

 Platform.sh recommends ensuring that your DNS Provider supports dynamic apex domains before registering your domain name with them.
 If you are using a DNS Provider that does not support dynamic apex domains then you will be unable to use `example.com` with Platform.sh, and will need to use only `www.example.com` (or similar) instead.

+> **note**
-Although as a stop-gap measure configuring an  A Record to one of the public IPs of the region you are hosted in would work.
+> Although as a stop-gap measure configuring an  A Record to one of the public IPs of the region you are hosted in would work.
 It is highly unrecommended.
 The IP address of the server may change from time to time, especially with frequent redeployments as in Platform.sh's case which will break your site.

-### 1.5 Optional: Configure a third-party SSL certificate
+### 1.4 Optional: Configure a third-party SSL certificate

 Platform.sh automatically provides standard SSL certificates issued by [Let's Encrypt](https://letsencrypt.org/) to all production instances.
 No further action is required to use SSL-encrypted connections beyond [specifying HTTPS routes](/configuration/routes.md#HTTPS) in your `routes.yaml` file.